WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 An exception is raised if 'Bandpass', 'Smooth' or 'Feature' are not keys of the `path_names` dictionary provided.

-An exception is raised if the 'Bandpass' and 'Smooth' filepaths do not contain the same files.
+An exception is raised if the 'Bandpass' and 'Filled'/'Smooth' filepaths do not contain the same files.

-An exception is raised if a file cannot not be read in the 'Bandpass' or 'Smooth' filepaths.
+An exception is raised if a file cannot not be read in the 'Bandpass' or 'Filled'/'Smooth' filepaths.

+An exception is raised if a file does not contain one of the columns from 'cols'

 An exception is raised if an unsupported file format was provided for `file_ext`.